-Michael Bill and Elaine always say that at 1022 Royal, the ghosts—Chloe, Johnny, and yes, even Samuel—are their coworkers.
+Michael Bill and Elaine always said that at 1022 Royal, the ghosts—Chloe, Johnny, and yes, even Samuel—are their coworkers.
 And as good colleagues often do, they were greeting us.
 It seemed they had a favorite.

 On a bright and sunny day, I suspected that the interior of the two rooms would be dreary at best.
-At night, with only the moonlight to guide us, the upstairs area was a maze of darkness and shadows and secrets.
+At night, with only the moonlight to guide us, the upstairs area was a maze of darkness and shadows.

-There was the rasp of our shoes sliding along the original hardwood floors; the creak of the mattress as one of us adjusted our position; the gurgle of someone's belly, followed by the apologetic, "Sorry, y'all, I'm hungry."
+There was the rasp of our shoes sliding along the original hardwood floors; the creak of the mattress as one of us adjusted our position; the gurgle of someone's belly, followed by the apologetic, "Sorry, y'all.
+I'm hungry."

 Call it stupid, but I felt as though it was us against the unknown.
 We were in it together, for better or for worse, and my nerves eased somewhat knowing that I wasn't alone on that bed.
 In that room.
 With Samuel, or Belial, or whatever else he often goes by.